EvgeniyMukhamedjanov/liquid-ajax-cart/V3-QUANTITY.md

 Vitest browser mode, `vi.mock("../core")` stubbing `change` / `isProcessing` (pattern from `product-form.spec.ts:4-6`).
 Lifecycle events are dispatched as real `CustomEvent`s.

 - **commit** — both grammars produce the right `FormData`; invalid grammar errors without requesting; Enter commits and prevents default; Escape restores; a value over `max` and a value off the `step` grid are both sent as typed; the write-back is skipped when nothing changed and happens exactly once when it is not (counted via a value-setter spy, since a `type=number` field has no selection API to assert the caret against); no-op guard; `isProcessing()` leaves the display alone rather than restoring; `trigger` passed.
-- **floor** — a typed `0` sends 0 even with `min="1"`; a typed value below a B2B `min` is sent as typed; a typed negative floors to 0 and is written back, even when the request is then skipped; minus obeys `min`, reaches 0 when `min` is absent, and never crosses 0 however fast it is clicked; a removal fires without waiting for the debounce.
+- **floor** — a typed `0` sends 0 even with `min="1"`; a typed value below a B2B `min` is sent as typed; a typed negative floors to 0 and is written back, even when the request is then skipped; minus obeys `min`, reaches 0 when `min` is absent, and never crosses 0 however fast it is clicked; a removal fires without waiting for the debounce, while a fractional step landing between 0 and 1 still waits; `queue-start` locks and `queue-idle` unlocks through the real registrations, not a direct call.
 - **unusable input** — **empty never requests, asserted against `min="0"` where the bug would delete the line**; unparseable text in `type="number"` restores; a fraction is sent as typed with no console error; a non-finite value restores without requesting.
+- **resync** — a failed request restores every marked control from its `value` attribute, including one whose commit was dropped while busy; a 422 behaves like a network failure; a SUCCESSFUL request leaves the display alone; the focused control is skipped.
 - **failure** — `status === null` on a connected control restores; a replaced control is left untouched; success never restores; `defaultValue` survives a commit.
 - **element structure** — zero and two number inputs each error once; `type="text"`, a missing `type`, and `step` in all of `any`/`ANY`/`AnY` error too; `step` in `abc`/`0`/`-3`/`""` are **not** errors and still step (they fall back to 1); a fractional step is not rejected either, and steps onto the browser's grid; hidden inputs alongside the number input are ignored rather than counted.
-- **element** — a button inserted after connect still steps; an identity-less element steps but never calls `change`; an off-grid value snaps rather than adding the step; an empty field is ignored by both buttons; N clicks coalesce into one `change` once the window elapses; a stray `debounce` attribute is inert; disconnect clears the timer and listeners.
+- **element** — an input without the identity marker is reported as "found 0" and nothing binds; a `change` from another control inside the widget does not cancel a pending step; a button inserted after connect still steps, and so does an input swapped in after connect, which also drives the dimming; a refused step dispatches no `change` at either bound; an identity-less element steps but never calls `change`; an off-grid value snaps rather than adding the step; an empty field is ignored by both buttons; N clicks coalesce into one `change` once the window elapses; a stray `debounce` attribute is inert; disconnect clears the timer and listeners; an outside pointerdown or a departing focusout flushes a pending step, an inside one does not, a theme handler calling stopPropagation cannot suppress it, and the flush reaches the stepped widget rather than the first on the page.
 - **subscription** — queue events drive each element independently; a disconnected element stops reacting (its listeners went with the abort); a re-appended one reacts exactly once, not twice; `initQuantityElement()` tolerates repeat calls.
 - **remove-at-min** — minus at `min` sends 0, including for non-canonical values (`06`, `6.0`, `6e0`) where the browser renormalises the string and steps normally above it; without the attribute the same press does nothing; a second press at 0 does not re-send; plus at `max` is never turned into a removal; minus stays live at `min` and dims at 0; inert with `min="0"`; a grid that skips 0 (`step="2"` from 1, no `min`) lands on 0 without needing the attribute; asserted end to end that the request carries `quantity=0`.
-- **carrier** — a marker on a `type="text"` input, an untyped input, a `<textarea>` or a wrapper is reported once per commit gesture and never requests; an ordinary keystroke neither resolves the control nor reports, since the key is checked first.
+- **carrier** — a marker on a `type="text"` input, an untyped input, a `<textarea>` or a wrapper is reported once per commit gesture and never requests; a missing or empty `value` attribute is reported on a change AND on an Escape, and still commits; an ordinary keystroke neither resolves the control nor reports, since the key is checked first.
+- **escape** — restores from the attribute, requests nothing, is inert while the queue is busy, and works on the next press once idle.
-- **states** — `readonly` is applied and cleared unconditionally, with no merchant-authored lock to preserve; minus is not dimmed at 1 when `min` is absent (0 is reachable), dims at 0 when `min` is negative, and both buttons stay live on an empty field; no path ever sets `disabled` on a button or an input; busy sets `readonly` on inputs and `disabled` only on `<select>`; a focused button keeps focus through queue-start; `min="1"` with `value="01"` dims minus; an element connected mid-queue is busy from `connectedCallback` with no `request-end` involved; an input rendered mid-queue is re-applied on `request-end`.
+- **states** — `readonly` is applied and cleared unconditionally, clearing even a lock the MERCHANT authored in Liquid; minus is not dimmed at 1 when `min` is absent (0 is reachable), dims at 0 when `min` is negative, and both buttons stay live on an empty field; no path ever sets `disabled` on a button or an input; busy sets `readonly` on inputs and never `disabled` on anything; a focused button keeps focus through queue-start; `min="1"` with `value="01"` dims minus; an element connected mid-queue is busy from `connectedCallback` with no `request-end` involved; an input rendered mid-queue is re-applied on `request-end`.

 ## Deferred

 - **Live controls during processing** — disabling makes dropped intent visible; the alternative reimplements node preservation for one control.
 - **Focus restoration** — see below.
 - **Controls outside a fragment** — nothing re-renders them after a success.
 (The failure restore reaches them incidentally; that is not support.)
-- **Early flush of a pending debounce** when the user interacts outside the widget. v2 used `focusout` (`_src-old/controls/quantity-element.ts:82-89`), which silently no-ops on Safari and Firefox for macOS, where clicking a button never focuses it — so the one case it targets is the one case it misses.
-If revisited, use a module-level `pointerdown` capture listener flushing when the target is outside the element; it works regardless of focus and starts the request before a Checkout click navigates away. **Mark the debounce timer with a `// TODO` referencing this.**
+- **Quantities above 2^53**, in both halves, each closed by one line nobody is writing. `commit()` lets `String(Number(raw))` mangle them — `"12345678901234567890"` becomes `"...567000"`, `1e21` becomes `"1e+21"` — and the element's refusal check reads `stepDown()` on `1e16` as "native refused", so `remove-at-min` deletes the line.
+Unreachable from Liquid-rendered markup; both are commented at the code with full traces so a review does not re-derive them. `Number.isSafeInteger` is the wrong test in both places: it is false for `1.5`, so it would also reject the fractions this module deliberately forwards.
 - **Global `conf()` defaults**, **stepping a `<select>`**.

 ## Requirements handed to the morph spec